 Content that was paid to be displayed (i.e., an ad).

-These are words or phrases used in your campaigns that are highly relevant to your products and services that assist Google in placing your ads in front of interested consumers.
+These are words or phrases used in your campaigns that are highly relevant to your products and services that assist Google in placing your ads in front of interested consumers—best hardwood floors or cost to install engineered hardwood flooring, for example.

 The entry page to your website.